awestover/thoughts/content/existence of objective function.md

 In this post I talk about the existence of my objective function.
-Some related and important questions include: [[Can I change my objective function?]] and [[Should I change my objective function?]]
+Some related and important questions include: [[Can I change my objective function?
+Should I?]] and [[Should I change my objective function?]]
 But it's impossible to measure diffs to my objective function without actually knowing what it's starting out as.

 **Fact 1:**
 Alek is an agent with preferences.
 Alek prefers some states to other states.